shles/StoriesTest/README.md

 When you open and scroll the s they marked as "viewed"

 I prioritized "vertical slice" of features and put less attention to individual interactions and transitions.

+### Libraries
+I did not use any external libraries but the first one I would use would be image caching solution like SDWebImage.